cepdnaclk/e15-4yp-Revealing-miRNA-Biomarkers-for-Alzheimer-s-Disease-using-NGS/docs/README.md

 If a p value is less than the significance level (0.05), it is considered as a nominally significant p value and we can select those miRNA as the most impacting miRNAs.

-WMW test [10, 13], Wald test and Fisher’s exact test [7] can be used to calculate the p values and these p values can be adjusted for multiple testing using an approach like Benjamini-Hochberg approach [5, 6].
-Other than that, t test and kruskal test can also be used to calculate significance values [14].
+WMW test, Wald test and Fisher’s exact test can be used to calculate the p values and these p values can be adjusted for multiple testing using an approach like Benjamini-Hochberg approach.
+Other than that, t test and kruskal test can also be used to calculate significance values.

 Validation of samples